Frequently Asked Questions

 We have tried to address some of your common questions below.

-Each chair is fully built by us and is then dis-assembled just enough to get it in a box and ship it.
-It arrives with you as a seat, back and 2 arms.
-Putting it back together takes about 10-15 minutes and involves two screwdrivers and a small spanner or pliers.
-Its not like real flat pack because it has been a chair once.
-To give you an idea of what is involved the instructions can be viewed hereback to top
+Standard courier delivery requires a small amount of onsite assembly.
+Basically a chair arrives as a seat, back and 2 arms.
+Final assembly usually takes about 10-15 minutes and requires screwdrivers and a 10mm spanner or pliers.
+To give you an idea of what is involved the instructions can be viewed here

 You do not need to treat it with anything.
 Anything you choose to do to your furniture after it arrives is purely decorative.
 The woods we use are naturally durable and do not need any extra treatment.
 If you decide to put a decorative finish you should make sure that you follow the manufacturers instructions.
 Try a small sample first to make sure that you will like the end result.
 If you decide to apply an oil finish I would recommend the products sold as "Garden Furniture Oils" rather than traditional Teak oil.
 They seem to last better and are easier to apply.
 Any finish that you do apply will need to be maintained at some stage.back to top